 Thus in 60 BCE Pompey entered into an agreement with Crassus and Caesar, creating an informal First Triumvirate, providing all three with real power over the state, which allowed Pompey to force his demands.
 In 56 BCE the triumvirs renewed the agreement in Lucca, and Pompey received the governorship in Hispania.

 In 55 BCE he was a consul along with Crassus for the second time.
-In the same year, in order to win the endorsement among the people, he built the first stone theatre, so-called Pompey’s theatre.
+In the same year, in order to win the endorsement of the people, he built the first stone theatre, the so-called Pompey’s theatre.
 After the death of Crassus in the battle of Carrhae in 53 BCE, there was a break of the triumvirate and a conflict occurred between Pompey and Caesar.
 In 52 BCE in the face of a wave of riots caused by the struggle of Milo and Clodius, he was elected a consul without a colleague in the office (sine collegae).
 He later led the election for the last five months as consul of his father-in-law, Metellus Scipio.

-Presumably on 10 January 49 BCE, 53-year-old Caesar, crossing the border of Italy on the River Rubicon, began a conflict with Pompey, which turned into an open war.
+Presumably, on 10 January 49 BCE, 53-year-old Caesar, crossing the border of Italy on the River Rubicon, began a conflict with Pompey, which turned into open war.
 The Senate recognized Pompey as the defender of Rome and granted him a lot of powers.
 Not having enough strength to oppose the legions of Caesar in Italy, Pompey got to Greece, where he managed to gather a large army.

 After his victory at Dyrrachium, which he did not use, a month later, on 9 August 48 BCE, there was a battle of Pharsalus in Thessaly.
 Pompey’s army suffered a devastating defeat in spite of the military advantage.
 The defeated commander escaped to Egypt.